Yasmani Grandal Player Props: White Sox vs. Mariners

-After going 2-for-5 in his last game, Yasmani Grandal and the Chicago White Sox take on the Seattle Mariners (who will hand the ball to Bryan Woo) at 10:10 PM ET on Friday.
+The Chicago White Sox and Yasmani Grandal, who went 2-for-5 last time in action, battle Logan Gilbert and the Seattle Mariners at T-Mobile Park, Saturday at 4:10 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-5) against the Dodgers.
+He strung together two hits (going 2-for-5) in his last appearance against the Dodgers.

 Yasmani Grandal Game Info & Props vs. the Mariners